Counter-terrorism in Singapore: Counter terrorist specialised units

+Exercise Northstar

 Exercise Northstar V

+In December 2005, Exercise Northstar V, a large scale emergency preparedness exercise, was announced.
+The exercise was intended to educate the public and to train emergency personnel to handle multiple incidents concurrently.

-On 8 January 2006, a large scale emergency preparedness exercise was conducted.
-Codenamed Exercise Northstar V, it involved 22 agencies and 2,000 emergency personnel.
-An additional 3,400 commuters also participated in the exercise.
-The exercise involved a simulated terrorist bomb attack on four MRT stations (Raffles Place, Dhoby Ghaut, Toa Payoh and Marina Bay) and one bus interchange (Toa Payoh).
-There were 500 mock casualties suffering from "injuries" caused by the "explosions" as well as chemical agents.
+On 8 January 2006, Exercise Northstar V was conducted on four MRT stations (Raffles Place, Dhoby Ghaut, Toa Payoh and Marina Bay) and one bus interchange (Toa Payoh).
+The exercise involved a simulated terrorist bomb attack with 500 mock casualties suffering from "injuries" caused by the "explosions" as well as chemical agents.
+The exercise involved 22 agencies and 2,000 emergency personnel participated in the exercise.
 The exercise is the largest civil emergency exercise ever staged in the country.

 Conduct of the exercise

 The exercise started at 6:25 am local time on 8 January 2006, a Sunday, and lasted about three hours.
 To avoid public panic, announcements were made at the affected train stations as well as on television and radio, just before the exercise began.
 Prominent signages were also displayed.

 Mock explosive devices, such as thunderflashes were detonated near-simultaneously in subway trains and station platforms at four MRT stations (Dhoby Ghaut, Toa Payoh, Raffles Place and Marina Bay) and in a double decker bus at Toa Payoh Bus Interchange.
 A chemical agent attack was then simulated at Dhoby Ghaut at 6:45 am.
 An undetonated mock bomb was also placed at the Raffles Place.
 About 3,400 commuters who were on board the subway trains were evacuated during the drill.
 Services at 13 MRT stations were temporarily disrupted and roads within the vicinity were also closed to traffic.
 Shuttle buses were used to ferry commuters affected by the exercise.

 Thunderflashes, smoke generators, and fire simulators were used to simulate the explosion and 500 simulated casualties were deployed to test emergency rescuers at the scene.
 These mock casualties carried tags to provide paramedics information on the extent of their injuries and this includes injuries related to bomb blasts, such as open wounds and burns.
 There were also some with injuries related to chemical agents.
 Dummy mannequins were also used to simulate casualties.
 7 hospitals and 2 polyclinics were also involved in the drill as they received the mock casualties.
 In two hospitals, Singapore General Hospital and Tan Tock Seng Hospital, healthcare workers donned decontamination suits as they prepared to treat victims of chemical agents suspected to be sarin gas.

 Officers from the London Metropolitan Police and the British Transport Police, including Chief Constable Ian Johnston, were present to observe the exercise and to provide feedback to the authorities.